MRiabov/RepairsComponents-v0/dev/design_choices.md

 # ML
 ML is done via inverse kinematics and can move in only -0.5< x <0.5, -0.5< y <0.5, 0< z <0.8 ranges.

+%% genesis note: quats are in WXYZ convention.